The Gap

 "Aisha, I'm going to update our L5 band to reflect current market rates.
 I'll have the updated pay scale to you by end of week.
 And I'm going to be straight with you — I think you're right that there's a gap worth looking into."

 Aisha "I appreciate that.
-But Sarah — when I get that pay scale and see where I sit versus where Brian sits, we both know what the next conversation is going to be."
+But Natalie — when I get that pay scale and see where I sit versus where Brian sits, we both know what the next conversation is going to be."

 You "I know."